 A second time zone can be shown in many ways, offering a wide range of options for watch designers.
-As we approach holiday travel season, we showcase some notable timepieces with second-time-zone (GMT) displays in this article from our 2019 Special Design Issue (on sale now).
+As summer travel continues, we showcase some notable timepieces with second-time-zone (GMT) displays in this article from the WatchTime archives.

 A watch with a second time zone can elbow its way into the limelight and loudly announce that its owner is a globetrotter.
 But the additional display can also hide discreetly and become visible only when the wearer commands it to appear.
 Intuitively readable 12-hour dials are available, as are unambiguous 24-hour scales and all sorts of unconventional displays.
 The target group plays an important role because a second time zone can provide worthwhile service to very different types of people.